-The audited company included a prior year's adjustment in non-operating expenses and did not restate its financial statements retrospectively.
-The engagement team did not examine the reasonableness of the above accounting since the amount of the prior-year adjustment was less than materiality and the team lacked awareness of the need to carefully examine treatments in audits.
-Therefore, the team did not examine the adequacy of retrospectively recognizing the adjustment as profit of the current year.
-In addition, they did not ask the audited company to state the items at a summary of unadjusted misstatement, which was attached to the written representation.
+The audited company included a prior year's uncorrected misstatement in non-operating expenses and did not restate its financial statements.
+The engagement team did not examine the reasonableness of the above accounting since the amount of the prior-year uncorrected misstatement was less than materiality and the team lacked awareness of the need to carefully examine treatments in audits.
+Therefore, the team did not examine the adequacy of recognizing the uncorrected misstatement as profit or loss of the current year.
+In addition, they did not ask the audited company to state the uncorrected misstatements in a summary of unadjusted misstatement, which was attached to the written representation.

-(Auditing Standards Committee Statement No. 450, paragraph 13; and Corporate Accounting Standards No. 24, paragraphs 21 and 35)
+(Auditing Standards Committee Statement No. 450, paragraphs 10 and 13; ASBJ Statement No. 24, paragraphs 21 and 35)